RMerl/asuswrt-merlin/README-merlin.txt

             issues
    - FIXED: Static Key field wasn't visible when using HMAC
    - FIXED: syslogd was always enforcing the -S switch
+   - FIXED: When setting a static DHCP from the networkmap, the user-entered name wouldn't be used.
+Now it gets used, and we rely on the rc daemon to properly handle it if it's not a valid hostname (it will simply not provide it to dnsmasq's static name list).

 378.50 Beta 2 (31-Jan-2015)